dymk/director/README.md

-d-router
+Director
 ========

-d-router is a fast routing library for D, modeled after the routing semantics of Sinatra and Ruby on Rails.
+`director` is a fast routing library for D, modeled after the routing semantics of Sinatra and Ruby on Rails.

 `dub --build=unittest` to unittest